by the Open Data Watch Team

 National statistical systems have embraced open data.
 Open data is a key action item of the Cape Town Global Action Plan and the subject of a report to the 49th meeting of the United Nations Statistical Commission.
 Following up the work of the Friends of the Chair group on the Fundamental Principles of Official Statistics, the UNSC tasked a subcommittee to carry forward the work of integrating open data into the work of national statistical systems.
-The International Open Data Conference next week in Buenos Aires, Argentina, is the next opportunity to bring the international community together around this important agenda.
+The International Open Data Conference in Buenos Aires, Argentina, is a major opportunity to bring the international community together around this important agenda.

 The Open Data Watch (ODW) team is setting off to Argentina with three goals in mind: continue to strengthen links between the open data and official statistics communities by bringing together different perspectives; to create a meaningful dialogue to generate agreement on standards and processes; and to listen and learn from the experiences of stakeholders.

 Alongside our partners — PARIS21, Open Data for Development, Inter-American Development Bank, Global Partnership for Sustainable Development Data, World Bank, International Development Research Centre, and United Nations Statistics Division — ODW will be continuing our efforts to strengthen the links between the open data and official statistics communities at this year’s IODC.
 Last year these partners brought country representatives from national statistical offices (NSOs) to the IODC for the first time.
 More will join us this year.
 The first step was connecting the two communities.
 The second step is bringing together different perspectives to spur action on specific issues, like SDG reporting.